stepanletyagin/CIBI_HSE/README.md

 ### Docker

-I've already installed docker a couple of years ago, but I belive I did something like [this](https://docs.docker.com/desktop/install/mac-install/).
+I've already installed docker a couple of years ago, but I did something like [this](https://docs.docker.com/desktop/install/mac-install/) for having installed it on macOS.

 And for the Docker file: